Multipolar exchange interaction and complex order in insulating lanthanides: Two-site system

-The selection rules, Eq. (\ref{Eq:J_NN}) and (\ref{Eq:J_NNN}), are obtained from the invariance of the Hamiltonian under the symmetric operations.
-The axis along the pair sites are chosen as the quantization axis.
-This is achieved by a rotation $R$ on each site:
+The selection rules, Eq. (\ref{Eq:J_NN}) and (\ref{Eq:J_NNN}), are derived from the invariance of the Hamiltonian under the symmetric operations.
+Rotate the $z$ axis for $\hat{T}_{kq}$ so that it coincide the one passing the dimer atoms:

-Then, rotate the pair around the quantization axis.
-In the case of nearest neighbour $C_2$ rotation, and in the case of the next nearest neighbour $C_4$ rotation.
-The irreducible tensor operator is transformed under $C_l$ rotation $(l = 2, 4)$ around the quantization axis as
+Then rotate the pair of interest around the symmetry axis.
+The irreducible tensor operator $\hat{T}_{kq}^{\prime \bm{n}}$ is transformed under $C_l$ rotation $(l = 2, 4)$ around the axis as

-and hence, for a pair phase factor $\exp[-i 2\pi (q + q')/l]$ appears by the rotation.
+Hence, for a pair phase factor $\exp[-i 2\pi (q + q')/l]$ appears by the rotation.
 On the other hand, the interaction is invariant, these phase factors must be 1, resulting in the selection rules, (\ref{Eq:J_NN}) and (\ref{Eq:J_NNN}), mentioned above.